velopert/react-remote-counter/README.md

 # REACT-REMOTE-COUNTER

 ## About
 This project is an example React.js project that uses Express.js, Redux, and axios to demonstrate a simple counter.
 The backend server holds the counter and the counter number gets updated every 5 seconds and whenever it is clicked.
 Some basic CSS are used to decorate the counter.

+Tutorial on this project (in Korean): https://velopert.com/1552
 ## Preview

 ![Preview](https://raw.githubusercontent.com/velopert/react-remote-counter/master/preview.gif)